Paulina’s Story – Updated December 20,2011

 Marriage

 Having visited America, I toyed with the idea of moving over there for a year but the Green card problem was a bit of a hinder and going to Canada was much easier.
 I found a job as a mother’s help and headed to Vancouver in 1980 – only planning to stay one year but 10 years later I was still there and had become a Canadian Citizen!
 I saw a TV program about the visually impaired learning to ski – growing up in England, this had not been an option!
-After my first time on cross country skis, I was seen to have real determination and was asked if I wanted to compete in the British Columbia Winter Games – this led to being invited to go to Norway to represent Canada in a yearly ski event for the disabled and then to becoming a member of the Canadian National Disabled Cross Country ski team.
+After my first time on cross country skis, I was deemed to have real determination and was asked if I wanted to compete in the British Columbia Winter Games – this led to being invited to go to Norway to represent Canada in a yearly ski event for the disabled and then to becoming a member of the Canadian National Disabled Cross Country ski team.
 My life then revolved around training for the season and little else!

 At a World Cup in March 1989 I met Bertil, who was a member of the Swedish team.
 That summer he came to stay with me in Vancouver for 8 weeks and that December we were married!
 We moved to Sweden in February 1990.
 Bertil’s visual impairment was not hereditary and after genetic counselling, we decided to start a family.
 Björn was born in March 1991 and Jessica in January 1993.